liwanlin41/image-triangulation/README.md

 Given an input image, compute a coarse triangulation approximation of the image.
 Supported approximations: piecewise constant, linear, quadratic per triangle.
 An initial triangulation on the image is provided by the TRIM algorithm, and then a gradient descent mesh moving method is used to further align the triangular mesh to the image to minimize approximation error.

+The Windows port of this code can be found here: https://github.com/pzpzpzp1/CoarseTriangulations.

 ## Credits

 Polyscope: www.polyscope.run